alfalfa79/LOL-analysis/README.md

 After performing a permutation test calculating the TVD, the observed test statistic is **0.9906542056074766**, with a p-value of 0.
 The following plot shows the empirical distribution of the TVD for the test.

+<iframe
+  src="assets/q3aplot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Since the p-value is less than the 0.05 significance level we reject the null hypothesis.
+This means that `'monsterkillsownjungle'` depends on `'league'`.

+The second analysis compared `'monsterkillsownjungle'` and `'minionkills'`, and I sought to determine that the missingness of `'monsterkillsownjungle'` values doesn't depend on `'minionkills'`.
+The hypotheses tested were as follows:

+**Null Hypothesis**: the distribution of `'miniokills'` when `'monsterkillsownjungle'` is missing is the same as the distribution of league when `'monsterkillsownjungle'` is not missing.

+**Alt Hypothesis**: the distribution of `'league'` when `'monsterkillsownjungle'` is missing is NOT the same as the distribution of league when `'monsterkillsownjungle'` is not missing.

+After performing a permutation test calculating the KS statistic, the observed test statistic is **0.041330767154286824**, with a p-value of 0.
+The following plot shows the empirical distribution of the KS Statistic for the test.

+<iframe
+  src="assets/q3bplot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Since the p-value is greater than the 0.05 significance level we fail to reject the null hypothesis.
+This means that `'monsterkillsownjungle'` doesn't depend on `'earnedgold'`.

 ## Hypothesis Testing
+In this section, I focused on analyzing the KDA statistic itself across tiers, and whether there is a correlation between the tier level and KDA.
+This hypothesis was fueled by a common assumption across levels within both sports and esports:

 ## Framing a Prediction Problem